ditafy/ed2d-latent-disagreement/README.md

 - Use `--disable-evidence` for faster and more reproducible runs.
 - Evidence retrieval is only relevant to the misinformation setting.
 - The current code measures the four-stage ED2D debate pipeline.
 Single-agent and majority-vote baselines should be added separately if the benchmark matrix is expanded.

+## Acknowledgement

+This project builds on ED2D, the Debate-to-Detect framework for reformulating misinformation detection as a multi-agent debate with large language models.
+The original ED2D idea and debate structure are the foundation of this repository; the hidden-state extraction and disagreement/error and benchmark analysis are my extensions.